Abandoned & Little-Known Airfields:

 and a small paved ramp with several small buildings at the northeast end of the runway.

-There was no current airfield (public or private) listed at the location in the 2000 Airport Facility Directory.
+There was no airfield listed at this location in the 2000 Airport/Facility Directory.

 Ash Airport is located south of Route 124, 13 miles east of Pasco, WA.